-199007700 - Development of Systemwide Predator Control Proponents: Pacific States Marine Fisheries Commission (PSMFC) Short description: The Northern Pikeminnow Sport Reward Fishery is the primary component of this project.
+199007700 - Development of Systemwide Predator Control

+Proponents: Oregon Department of Fish and Wildlife (ODFW), Pacific States Marine Fisheries Commission (PSMFC), Washington Department of Fish and Wildlife (WDFW) Short description: The Northern Pikeminnow Sport Reward Fishery is the primary component of this project.
 The goal is to remove 10-20% of the predatory sized fish each year, which modeling estimated would reduce pikeminnow predation on salmonid smolts up to 50%.